Michigan–Ohio State football rivalry: "Ten-Year War": Hayes vs Schembechler (1969–1978)

 In 1973, both teams entered undefeated, with the winner guaranteed a trip to the Rose Bowl.
 The rivals played to a 10–10 tie in Ann Arbor on November 24, and the athletic directors of the other Big Ten institutions were forced to vote on the Big Ten representative for the bowl game.
 In a secret ballot, Ohio State won the vote, to the outrage of Michigan athletic officials and fans.
 Schembechler argued that Michigan was robbed of its on-field achievements, and for months afterward, Ohio State newspapers were flooded with angry Wolverine letters and threats of lawsuits.

-Woody coined the phrase "That state up north" and "That team up north", so he would not have to say the word "Michigan".
+Hayes coined the phrase "That state up north" and "That team up north", so he would not have to say the word "Michigan".
 He was famous for his intense hatred of all things Michigan and according to legend, once refused to get gas in an empty tank, saying: "No, goddammit!
 We do NOT pull in and fill up.
 And I'll tell you exactly why we don't.
 It's because I don't buy one goddam drop of gas in the state of Michigan!
 We'll coast and PUSH this goddam car to the Ohio line before I give this state a nickel of my money!"

 During the "Ten-Year War," Ohio State and Michigan shared the Big Ten title six times.
 Between 1976 and 1978, Michigan won the game each year, and Ohio State failed to score a touchdown in each of those contests.

 The Schembechler-Hayes "War" ended in 1978 after Hayes was fired as a result of punching Clemson linebacker Charlie Bauman on December 29, 1978, during the Gator Bowl.
 The 1978 OSU-UM game was won by Michigan, 14–3, giving Schembechler a record of 5–4–1 against Hayes.
 At the end of Hayes' tenure, the series stood at 42–28–5.